 Discovering your life’s purpose is not something most people figure out in a day, it’s a journey.
 And that can be frustrating for a lot of strategic people that need answers now. like yesterday, now.

-That’s why I’m in the process of developing a new course, Purpose for Obsessive Planners, that will guide you through the process.
+That’s why I’m in the process of developing a new course, Find Your Way, that will guide you through the process.
 It’s designed to be re-visited often and you’ll have access for life so that as you discover more about yourself, and what matters most to you, you can update and improve the clarity and definition of your own life’s purpose.

 Next, it’s time for alignment.
 Once you know your life’s purpose, you can establish your focus for work, for parenting, for self care, for the things you care most about, whatever they may be, in all areas of your life.

-The framework I provide in Purpose for Obsessive Planners can show you how to do that.
+The framework I provide in Find Your Way can show you how to do that.

 With a clear focus for each area of your life, you can then define the focus for each project, each day, each moment you live.
 Everything should ladder up to your life’s purpose in a way that makes sense for you.
 In a way that makes it clear to make better decisions, easier because it eliminates the paradox of choice.